yoelhor/vid-logic-app/README.md

 The verifier endpoint initiates a presentation request when helpdesk staff ask an employee to verify their identity.

 - **Step 1.** To initiate the verification process, a helpdesk personnel enters the user's UPN and phone number (to which the notification will be sent).
-A JavaScript code then calls the [Verifier endpoint](./Controllers/VerifierController.cs).
+A JavaScript code then calls the [verifier endpoint](./Azure-Logic-app/Presentation/workflow.json).
 Use the following JSON payload to call the verifier endpoint from the frontend app:

     ```json
     {